activerecord-hackery/squeel/README.md

 ## Compatibility with MetaWhere

-While the Squeel DSL is the preferred way to access advanced query functionality, you can still enable methods on symbols to access ARel predications in a similar manner to MetaWhere:
+While the Squeel DSL is the preferred way to access advanced query functionality, you can still enable methods on symbols to access Arel predications in a similar manner to MetaWhere:

 ```ruby
 Squeel.configure do |config|